Debra's APA Citation Tips

 Online Writing Lab (OWL) from Purdue University

-- Explains general APA format requirements (margins, headers, spacing, font, paragraph indentation, sections, etc.)
+- Explains general 7th ed.
+APA format requirements (margins, headers, spacing, font, paragraph indentation, sections, etc.)